-(a) Per-pupil funding shall be provided to schools which have increased their enrollments, up to the amount of funding budgeted for unallocated seats.
-The superintendent, or his/her designee, shall be authorized to effectuate fund transfers between the "enrollment growth" and the "teacher reserve fund" accounts and the school budgets as necessary for the purpose of adjusting school staffing to the appropriate level.

-(b) Monies remaining in the enrollment growth and teacher reserve fund accounts may be used by the superintendent in his/her discretion to support the Board's goals.
+- (a) Additional funding for staffing allocation(s) shall be provided to schools identified for classsize needs after fall adjustments have taken place.
+The superintendent, or his/her designee, shall be authorized to effectuate budget transfers within the Supplemental School Support budget as necessary for the purpose of adjusting school staffing to the appropriate level. - (b) Monies remaining in the Supplemental School Support budget may be used by the superintendent in his/her discretion to support the Board's goals.
 These transfers shall be reported to the appropriate committee and the Board no later than 60 days following effectuation of the transfer.